CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 ### Minor Injury

-–1 dice to all physical based dice checks but will naturally heal over the next few days, or faster if treated actively.
+–1 dice to all dice checks but will naturally heal over the next few days, or faster if treated actively.

 ### Stagger